epenaloz/My-Projects-Description/README.md

 #### The ML folder stands for Machine Learning.
 This folder contains  descriptions of assignments I have learned in my Machine Learning Course.
-Some topics include KNN, KNN regression, Linear Regression, Multiple Linear Regression, Polynomial Regression, test and train MSEs, Bootstrap, and more!
+Some topics include KNN, KNN regression, Linear Regression, Multiple Linear Regression, Polynomial Regression, Logistic Regression, test and train MSEs, Bootstrap, NN, Confidence Intervals, Time Series Classification, and more.

 #### The DB folder stands for Database Management
-This folder will include descriptions of assignments I have completed in the Firebase Real-Time Database and more!
+This folder will include descriptions of assignments I completed in the USC Data Management Course.
+Assingments included using Firebase Real-Time Database, SQL, MongoDB, DynamoDB, and more.